hyunghunny/bananas/README.md

 ## Train a meta neural network with a notebook on the NASBench dataset
-- Download the nasbench_only108 tfrecord file (size 499MB) [here](https://storage.googleapis.com/nasbench/nasbench_only108.tfrecord)
+- Download the nasbench_full tfrecord file [here](https://storage.googleapis.com/nasbench/nasbench_full.tfrecord)
-- Place `nasbench_only108.tfrecord` in the top level folder of this repo
+- Place `nasbench_only108.tfrecord` in the nas_bench folder
 - Open and run `meta_neuralnet.ipynb` to reproduce Table 1 and Figure A.1 of our paper

 <p align="center">